 The titles of associate, graduate, postgraduate diploma and fellow used by OXCEL’s diplomas are not regulated titles in the UK and there is no universally recognized standard for their content or length.

-All issues of acceptance and recognition relating to OXCEL diplomas are entirely the responsibility of the receiving party concerned.
+OXCEL Certifications have a history of acceptance within a wide range of business settings.
+However, all issues of acceptance and recognition are entirely the responsibility of the receiving party concerned.
 The prospective candidate should check with any third party from whom they might desire recognition to establish what their position will be before they enrol.
 OXCEL cannot undertake this process for enquirers.

-Nature of degree courses offered by the Western Orthodox University
+Nature of degree courses offered by European-American University

-The Western Orthodox Academy, which does not award degrees, arranges for academic tuition, assessment and examination towards overseas (non-UK) degree awards made by the Western Orthodox University under its incorporation in the Commonwealth of Dominica.
+European-American University makes overseas (non-UK) degree awards under its Royal Charter of Incorporation in the Kingdom of Bunyoro-Kitara and jointly with its sister institution the Western Orthodox University under the latter institution’s incorporation in the Commonwealth of Dominica, with both universities endorsing the degree.
 OXCEL diploma holders may, if they choose, become candidates for these awards.

-By making application, the applicant confirms that they understand that all credentials granted by the Western Orthodox University are granted on the basis of the University’s incorporation in the Commonwealth of Dominica.
+By making application, the applicant confirms that they understand that all credentials granted by European-American University are granted on the overseas basis explained above.

 Mentoring, assessment and examination may be arranged by email.
 Mentors, assessors and examiners may hold degrees from non-UK universities which may or may not be accredited by a government-approved body.

-In making application, the applicant understands that the Western Orthodox University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
+In making application, the applicant understands that European-American University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
 Changes may be made to the jurisdiction or location of the University and to its accreditation arrangements at any time without notice.